Xicato Stand & Party

-The other two spaces on the stand were about consistency and the wide range of OEM's that now have products featuring Xicato modules.
+The other two spaces on the stand were about consistency and the wide range of OEM’s that now have products featuring Xicato modules.
 In the white space we had the origami wall – a series of 120 folded boxes, 60 of which were internally lit to demonstrate the consistency that could be achieved.
 In addition to this we had a small custom chandelier from Mike Stoane Lighting that showed the dynamic qualities of the module by dimming in a randomly generated sequence.
-The third space, the dark room, was designed as a Rogers workshop – to appeal to the geeky, hands on character of most lighting designer – we always want to take stuff to bits and this was the place to do.
-The wall was decorated with a spectrum of origami butterflies to again support the colour philosophy and looking at the white out of the main hall we were really glad that we included colour as a major theme in our design.
+The third space, the dark room, was designed as a workshop – to appeal to the geeky, hands on character of most lighting designers.
+The wall was decorated with a spectrum of origami butterflies to again support the colour philosophy.